warpstreamlabs/bento/website/docs/components/outputs/snowflake_put.md

 [uuid_v4()](https://www.benthos.dev/docs/guides/bloblang/functions#uuid_v4) string in a metadata field called `request_id`, log it via the [`log`](https://www.benthos.dev/docs/components/processors/log) processor and then configure `request_id: ${ @request_id }` ).
-Alternatively, you can enable debug logging as described [here](/docs/components/logger/about) and Benthos will print the Request IDs that it sends to Snowpipe.
+Alternatively, you can enable debug logging as described [here](/docs/components/logger/about) and Bento will print the Request IDs that it sends to Snowpipe.

 ### General Troubleshooting